How To Resist Teen Peer Pressure

 Be Firm About The No-Smoking Rule

 Be ready to take a firm stand against smoking.
 Ok, your teen may sulk or pretend not to hear your instructions.
 But go on and put your foot down against smoking.
 Be sure to let your teen know smoking is not a choice.
 The truth is that your disapproval of smoking matters a lot.
-For example, one study confirms teens who are aware of their parent’s disapproval of them smoking was less than half as likely to smoke as those who believed their parents do not care.
+For example, one study confirms teens who are aware of their parent’s disapproval of their smoking were less than half as likely to smoke as those who believed their parents do not care.

 As A Parent, Don’t Smoke